Arcady1/Telegram-Pomodoro-Bot/README.md

 1. Sign in / sign up.
 2. Create a *NewProject*.
 3. *Import from GitHub* and paste the path to your repository.
 4. Then you should remove unused modules paths to exclude errors.
-I recommend adding the telegram bot token to *.env* and name it TOKEN, for example.
-And use `const token = process.env.TOKEN;` to create token.
+I recommend adding the telegram bot token to *.env* and name it TOKEN, for example; `const token = process.env.TOKEN;`.

 If you don't see any errors in *Tools*, congratulations!